jay3332/tmt/README.md

 - TMT may not support the newest hardware immediately, since many implementations for specific hardware must be hardcoded.
 - TMT is still in heavy development.
 Expect bugs and crashes.

+## What makes TMT stand out?

+There are many other tools out there similar to TMT - so what makes TMT stand out?

+- **TMT is cross-platform.** TMT supports Windows, Linux, and macOS, and will likely support more platforms in the future.
+- **TMT is lightweight.** TMT has a small binary size and uses very little memory, and is designed to be as lightweight as possible.
+- **Full Windows support.** But you just stated that TMT is cross-platform.
+  True, but many other similar tools are *also* cross-platform.
+However, TMT fully supports Windows hardware,